PC-trollbox/pcos3/readme.md

 **Node.JS required**

 1. Make sure `os.js` is a symlink to `os_system/index.js`.
+2. Make an OS build.
+You can pass an `-i` parameter to `node combine` to not increment the build number.
-2. Go to `os_system/network` in a command line, run `npm i`.
+3. Go to `os_system/network` in a command line, run `npm i`.
-3. Run `node index`.
+4. Run `node index`.
 It will be available on http://localhost:3945.
-4. Optional: tunnel or proxy with HTTPS for non-localhost access.
+5. Optional: tunnel or proxy with HTTPS for non-localhost access.

 ## Build the OS